-Business Schengen Visa is a Schengen visa type designated for businessmen and businesswomen traveling to the Schengen territory and established with the sole purpose of facilitating traveling for business to this category of people to the area.
+The Schengen Business Visa is a Schengen visa type designated for businessmen and businesswomen traveling to the Schengen territory and established with the sole purpose of facilitating traveling for business to this category of people to the area.

-Every person who is a citizen of a country that does not have a visa facilitation agreement with the EU and is traveling to the Schengen Area with the aim of being involved in business: meeting clients, meeting partners, taking part at a particular business fair, etc., needs to obtain a Business Schengen visa.
-If you are a businessman who often travels to the Schengen Area, then every time you apply for a visa it will be easier for you to obtain one.
-Therefore, you must be very careful when you apply for the first time for this visa.
+Every person who is a citizen of a country that does not have a visa facilitation agreement with the EU and is traveling to the Schengen Area with the aim of being involved in the business: meeting clients, meeting partners, taking part at a particular business fair, etc., needs to obtain a Business Schengen visa.

 - Letter of invitation.
 Issued by the host company in the Schengen area.
 The letter must be written on the company letterhead, and be signed by the authorized representative of the company.
 It must state the name of the participant, the dates and purpose of the visit and information regarding who will cover the travel expenses.

-After collecting all the documents, make sure you have each of them in two copies.
+After collecting all the Business Schengen visa required documents, make sure you have each of them in two copies.
 All the documents have to be provided in A4 format.
 Do not staple any of them.
 Keep in mind that the consul may require additional documents during your interview.
 Submit them all for the shortest period possible.

 The steps that you must go through in order to apply for a Business Schengen visa are the following: